 For further information on the service, cloud sees this video below:

 Check out our blog on Salesforce Administrator Roles and Responsibilities!

 Companies use Salesforce to expand their customer base and integrate the different cloud services into a single platform.
 Companies from different fields such as education, automotive, healthcare, life sciences, and finance use Salesforce to drive customer services and create new opportunities.
 Below is the list of such companies using Salesforce for their customer relationship management:

-- Pizza Hut has been able to provide smart mobile experience to their customers through marketing cloud of Salesforce.
+- Pizza Hut has been able to provide a smart mobile experience to its customers through the marketing cloud of Salesforce.

-- United breweries is using improved reporting provided by Salesforce to quickly identify issues in about 2 days which previously took about 2 weeks.
+- United breweries are using improved reporting provided by Salesforce to quickly identify issues in about 2 days which previously took about 2 weeks.

-- To promote data integrity, HCL technologies at the time of data entry is using Salesforce to put out various levels of entry.
+- To promote data integrity, HCL technologies at the time of data entry are using Salesforce to put out various levels of entry.

-- Mobile technologies of Salesforce are massively used from leadership groups to associates in Schneider electric.
+- Mobile technologies of Salesforce are massively used by leadership groups to associates in Schneider electric.